KeLaiFu/metal-drum/README.md

 This is a clone of a well known drum module, it has been tested, and with a few fixes, works fine.
-The main issue is the transistors are 'flipped', this is due to the pin numbering is different between the THT and SMD versions within kicad.
-You can fix this by turnin gthe transistor over and fitting it upside down.
+The main issue is the transistors are 'flipped', this is due to the pin numbering being different between the THT and SMD versions within kicad.
+You can fix this by turning the transistor over and fitting it upside down.
 Theres one j111X component which doesnt have this problem and should be fitted as normal.